petazeta/youronlineshop/README.md

 1. Copy the source files to your system.
 2. Install node and mongodb.
-3. Edit mongodb settings at: server-instances/main/cfg/dbcustom.mjs.
+3. Edit mongodb settings at: server_instances/main/cfg/dbcustom.mjs.
 4. Open your terminal at main folder and type:
 ```
 npm install
 npm start
 ```
 5. The server is running now.
-You can open your web browser (port 3000) and continue with the installation process.
+You can open your web browser (port: as indicated in log message) and continue with the installation process.

 ## Support